UniversalDependencies/docs/_fr/dep/cop.md

 udver: '2'
 ---

 A copula is the relation between the complement of a copular verb and the copular verb.
 Copular heads are avoided when possible.
+In French, only the verb _être_ appears as a copula.
 For more on the `cop` relation, see the universal dependency description ([u-dep/cop]())

 ~~~ sdparse
 Bill est un homme honnête \n Bill is an honest man